True Stories 2020 online

 In the meantime, get inspired by our true stories online!

 What does narrative journalism contribute to reporting on war and conflict?
 What narrative techniques can help create gripping science journalism stories?
-On the 6th, 13th and 20th of October the Narrative Journalism Foundation organizes three livecasts in collaboration with Pakhuis de Zwijger.
+On the 6th, 13th and 20th of October the Narrative Journalism Foundation organizes three one hour livecasts in collaboration with Pakhuis de Zwijger.
 During this series of Livecasts we’ll talk with the creators of impactful journalistic productions from all over the world.
 We’ll discuss how they have used narrative techniques successfully, without losing their journalistic integrity.

 Making For Sama